trinodb/trino/docs/src/main/sphinx/object-storage/metastores.md

   - Enable caching for partition metadata.
 You can disable caching to avoid inconsistent behavior that results from it.
   - `true`
+* - `hive.metastore-cache.cache-missing`
+  - Enable caching the fact that a table is missing to prevent future metastore calls for that table.
+  - `true`
+* - `hive.metastore-cache.cache-missing-partitions`
+  - Enable caching the fact that a partition is missing to prevent future metastore calls for that partition.
+  - `false`
+* - `hive.metastore-cache.cache-missing-stats`
+  - Enable caching the fact that table statistics for a specific table are missing to prevent future metastore calls.
+  - `false`
 * - `hive.metastore-cache-ttl`
   - Duration of how long cached metastore data is considered valid.
   - `0s`